-- > Vote for shareholder proposals that ask the company to report on its diversity and/or affirmative action programs. - Vote for shareholder proposals calling for legal and regulatory compliance and public reporting related to nondiscrimination, affirmative action, workplace health and safety, and labor policies and practices that effect longterm corporate performance. - > Vote for shareholder proposals requesting nondiscrimination in salary, wages and all benefits. - > Vote case-by-case on shareholder proposals calling for action on equal employment opportunity and antidiscrimination.
+- Vote for shareholder proposals that ask the company to report on its diversity and/or affirmative action programs. - Vote for shareholder proposals calling for legal and regulatory compliance and public reporting related to non-discrimination, affirmative action, workplace health and safety, and labor policies and practices that effect long-term corporate performance. - > Vote for shareholder proposals requesting nondiscrimination in salary, wages and all benefits. - Vote case-by-case on shareholder proposals calling for action on equal employment opportunity and antidiscrimination.

 8a-3.
-Prohibit Discrimination on the Basis of Sexual Orientation or Gender Identity
+Prohibit Discrimination based on Sexual Orientation and Gender Identity or Expression

 Federal law does not ban workplace discrimination against gay and lesbian employees, and only some states have enacted workplace protections for these employees.
-Although an increasing number of US companies have explicitly banned discrimination on the basis of sexual orientation or gender identity in their equal employment opportunity (EEO) statements, many still do not.
+Although an increasing number of US companies have explicitly banned discrimination on the basis of sexual orientation and gender identity or expression in their equal employment opportunity (EEO) statements, many still do not.
 Shareholder proposals on this topic ask companies to change the language of their EEO statements in order to put in place anti-discrimination protection for their gay and lesbian employees.
 In addition, proposals may seek disclosure on a company's general initiatives to create a workplace free of discrimination on the basis of sexual orientation, including reference to such items as support of gay and lesbian employee groups, diversity training that addresses sexual orientation, and non-medical benefits to domestic partners of gay and lesbian employees.

-- > Vote for shareholder proposals to include language in EEO statements specifically barring discrimination on the basis of sexual orientation or gender identity. - > Vote against shareholder proposals that seek to eliminate protection already afforded to gay and lesbian employees.
+- Vote for shareholder proposals to include language in EEO statements specifically barring discrimination on the basis of sexual orientation or gender identity. - Vote against shareholder proposals that seek to eliminate protection already afforded to gay and lesbian employees.

 8a-4.
-Report and Assessment on Gender Wage Gap
+Report and Assessment on Pay Gap

-Boston Trust / Walden Recommendation: Generally vote for shareholder proposals to assess or report on the gender wage gap.
+Boston Trust Walden Recommendation: Generally vote for shareholder proposals to assess or report on pay gap associated with gender, race, or ethnicity.